 Follow Up Periodically

-The progress of your goals needs to be assessed periodically so you can measure your progress and determine if you are on target.
+The advancement of your goals needs to be assessed periodically so you can measure your progress and determine if you are on target.

-If you plan as a family unit I recommend you have a quarterly review meeting of you goals.
+If you plan as a family unit I recommend you have a quarterly review meeting of your goals.
 Make it fun and help each member of the family where help is needed.

 If you are single, become accountable to someone, and have the quarterly review meeting over some coffee or hot tea.
 Accountability is a great tool that can help us achieve our goals.